Skip to main content

 Social and Economic Value of the Plan

-A second study, which examined survey responses of OMERS members who live in Ontario and the responses of the general Ontario public, found that providing a secure and stable pension delivers value beyond monetary benefits.
+Previous research, which examined survey responses of OMERS members who live in Ontario and the responses of the general Ontario public, found that providing a secure and stable pension delivers value beyond monetary benefits.
 The research reported a strong association between pension plan participation and a higher satisfaction with life for both active and retired members.
 It also found that access to a secure and stable pension provides a strong bond between employees and employers.

 OMERS Impact Summary Report